 Investments are recorded at their readily determinable fair value.
-Interest, dividends, realized and unrealized gains and losses are included in investment loss, which is presented net of investment expenses paid to external investment advisors, in the accompanying Statement of Activities and Change in Net Assets.
+Interest, dividends, realized and unrealized gains and losses are included in investment income (loss), which is presented net of investment expenses paid to external investment advisors, in the accompanying Statement of Activities and Change in Net Assets.

-Grants receivable -
+Grants and contributions receivable -

-Grants receivable are recorded at their net realizable value, which approximates fair value.
-Management considers all amounts to be fully collectible within one year.
+Grants and contributions receivable are recorded at their net realizable value, which approximates fair value.
+Management considers all amounts to be fully collectable within one year.
 Accordingly, an allowance for doubtful accounts has not been established.